 With all that said, however, implementing DevOps is not an easy task.
 It introduces new challenges to your organization, and in some cases, it may not even be a good fit for your work environment or purposes.

 The most fundamental advice is that DevOps is a "sharp tool" that should only be used where it's needed.
-In other words, if you only have a few releases a year and velocity is not critical in your organization, DevOps may be simply too expensive and complicated to implement.
+In other words, if you only have a few releases a year and velocity is not a critical factor in your organization or development environment, DevOps may be simply too expensive and complicated to implement.

-While it promises to pay off in the long run, costs can be a great downside to DevOps: good DevOps experts are hard to come by, and costly to hire.
-Due to the deep cultural change associated with a transition to DevOps, there might be a lot of embedded knowledge accumulated over years of working "the other way" thrown away.
+While it promises to pay off in the long run, costs can be a great downside to DevOps: good DevOps experts are hard to come by and costly to hire.
+Due to the deep cultural change associated with a transition to DevOps, there might be a lot of embedded knowledge accumulated over years of working "the other way" thrown away – again, not necessarily a problem if your processes are outdated, but definitely something to bear in mind.
 Making the necessary changes to your (software) infrastructure also comes with costs.

 Related blog post: